 - general nursing

 - dentistry and oral health care

-Prisoners with disabilities have full access to the range of health services provided to non-disabled prisoners.
-In addition, a range of specialised services are available, covering cognitive impairment, sensory and physical disability and psychiatric disability.
+The range of health services are accessible to prisoners with disability, along with specialised services to support prisoners with cognitive impairment, sensory and physical disability and psychiatric disability.

 If a prisoner has a health issue that cannot be treated at their prison, they may be transferred to another prison where those services are available.
 Some types of specialist appointments are conducted at Port Phillip Prison (male prisoners only), while others require that the prisoner is taken to St Vincent’s Hospital which provides some services through a secure ward at the hospital – for example, post-operative care.